Wednesday, 21 December 2022

 The FFS was declared open by the Ministry of is declared open by Mr. Mahinda Amaraweera, Minister of Agriculture, Wildlife and Forest Resources Conservation on 04th at Thirappaney.
 The main objective of FFS is to enhance the capacities of support organization officials and farmer leaders to promote CSA technologies and practices in their villages.
 Subsequently, the project aims to impart their knowledge and skills on CSA practices to village-level potential farmers to respond to the adverse climate impacts in their villages.
 In addition, the project mobilizes trained leader farmers to organize training activities and disseminate knowledge on CSA practices among peer groups.

-Renowned Sri Lankan Film Director/Maker late Mr. Dharmasena Pathiraja’s son Dr. Milinda Pathiraja, Senior lecturer in Architecture, who took responsibility of the architectural design of the FFS has provided service with his team at Robust Architecture Workshop free of charge.
-Dr. Pathiraja was honoured with a Token of Appreciation for his contribution to the FFS at this ceremony.2.
-Crops Diversification
+Renowned Sri Lankan Film Director/Maker late Mr. Dharmasena Pathiraja’s son Dr. Milinda Pathiraja, Senior lecturer in Architecture at the University of Moratuwa, who took responsibility of the architectural design of the FFS has provided service with his team at Robust Architecture Workshop free of charge.
+Dr. Pathiraja was honoured with a Token of Appreciation for his contribution to the FFS at this ceremony.

 3. Implementation of Climate Smart Agronomic Interventions